jEnbuska/react-proxy-state/README.md

 ```
 All <sub><sup>implicit and explicit</sup></sub> children of ContextProvider can subscribe to state changes throught context api.

-ContextProvider offers *subscribe* and *getState* functions, to all of its contextual child components.
+ContextProvider offers *subscribe* and *getState* context functions, to all of its contextual child components.

 ### Subscribe
 `subscribe` takes a callback function as argument, and it return a function for cancelling the subscription.